 In areas with increased transmission, the municipality may introduce local recommendations or orders as part of the measures to reduce the risk of transmission.
-For example, this may include limiting the number of people who can be gathered in groups at a restaurant, use of face masks, restrictions on alcohol serving and reduced opening hours.
+For example, this may include use of face masks, restrictions on alcohol serving and reduced opening hours.

-- The number of people who can be present at the same time must be adapted to the size of the premises.
+- The number of people who can be present on the premises at the same time must be adapted to the size of the premises.
 Guests must be able to keep a distance of at least 1 metre.
 Household members can sit together.

-- Avoid crowding at the entrance, cloakroom, in the toilets, at the table, the bar and otherwise on the premises.
+- Avoid crowding at the entrance, cloakroom, in the toilets, at the table, the bar, the buffet and elsewhere on the premises.